Masood Khan Hails Pakistani-American Physicians Role In Upgrading Pakistans Healthcare System; Also Urges Gaza Ceasefire - UrduPoint

 Masood Khan Hails Pakistani-American Physicians Role In Upgrading Pakistan's Healthcare System; Also Urges Gaza Ceasefire

-WASHINGTON, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2024) Pakistan stands for an immediate ceasefire in Gaza and resumption of humanitarian assistance, not through just one corridor or one per, but through multiple passages, Ambassador Masood Khan has said.
+WASHINGTON, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) Pakistan stands for an immediate ceasefire in Gaza and resumption of humanitarian assistance, not through just one corridor or one pier, but through multiple passages, Ambassador Masood Khan has said.

 The solution for Palestine is written large on the wall," he told the Spring meeting of Association of Physicians of Pakistani Descent of North America (APPNA) in Chicago on Saturday.